 Goona: Shit!
 (He did the biggest goona you’ve ever seen).

 Budoo: Penis!
 (Some girls in Thailand got big budoo).

 Well that’s all for this article.
 Let us know what you think in the comments.
 Can you use some of the words in the comments?
-If you would like to write your own article like this one, contact us via the Welcome to Country Facebook page and we can help make it happen.
+If you loved this article why not check out our articles on the most popular Aboriginal boy names and Aboriginal girl names.